Connect with others who understand.

 Remyelination Treatment

 Although DMTs can reduce inflammation that damages nerves, they can’t stop or repair damage that has already occurred.
-Remyelination treatment, on the other hand, has the potential to transform MS from a disabling disorder to a manageable one.
+Remyelination treatment would change that.

 “We’re probably a few years out from having remyelinating agents available.
 That’s a short period of time,” said Dr. Boster, who shared that he has taken part in several “really exciting” trials.